S.C. Pannell, `Dead End` McLaren Vale Tempranillo

 Vinification

 The Dead End is made from 100% Tempranillo.
 The 20 year old vines were picked first and fermented separately from the Koomilya grapes.
-Both batches were fermented in open top fermenters and left on skins for a total of 11 days.
-Blending took place before maturation for nine months in French oak puncheons.
+Both batches were fermented in open top fermenters and left on skins for a total of two weeks.
+Blending took place before maturation for nine months in French oak puncheons where malolactic fermentation took place.

 Tasting Notes & Technical Details

-This wine is highly perfumed with powerful notes of cherry and dark chocolate with hints of sweet cola and sandalwood.
+This wine is highly perfumed with powerful notes of cherry compote, marjoram and savoury broth with hints of sweet cola and sandalwood.
 Floral notes of rose and lavender add a delicate touch.
 On the palate, this wine is juicy with well-integrated, firm tannins that fill the mouth and lead to a rich and spicy finish.

 Alcohol (ABV)